 As you cut your apple slices, add them to a large bowl and sprinkle them with a little lemon juice or apple cider vinegar to help keep them from turning brown.

 3 Toss the apples with sugar, flour, spice mixture, add brandy and vanilla: Combine sugar, flour and spices (allspice, nutmeg, cinnamon) in a bowl.
 Add the flour mixture to the apple slices and use your hands to distribute the flour through the apples so they are well coated.

-4 Place one oven rack in the lowest position and put a large rimmed baking sheet on it (to catch any drippings from the pie.)
+4 Prepare oven: Place one oven rack in the lowest position and put a large rimmed baking sheet on it (to catch any drippings from the pie.)
 Position a second rack the next rung up (still in the lower third of the oven) and preheat to 375°F.

 As you roll out the dough, check to make sure it isn't sticking.
 If and when it starts to stick, gently lift it up and sprinkle a little more flour on the table surface or on the pie dough to keep the dough from sticking.

 6 Place apple slices on top of the bottom crust: Arrange the apple slices in the dough-lined pie plate.
 Mound the apples in the center.

 Fold the dough under itself so that the edge of the fold comes right to the edge of the pan.
 Press the top and bottom dough rounds together as you flute edges using thumb and forefinger or press with a fork.